OneDrive/onedrive-sdk-ios/docs/auth.md

 [ODClient loadClientWithAccountId:<account_id>];
 ```

-To get a clients account id, use the `client.accountId` property on ODClient.
+To get a client's account id, use the `client.accountId` property on ODClient.